UK arms export: British sales worldwide

 The arms manufactured in the UK includes bombs, missiles, and fighter jets, machine guns.
-The shelf-life of weapons is often longer than the governments and situations they were sold to.

-2021 analysis by the CAAT revealed that the British government financed more than £17 billion worth of weapons to nearly 70% of the world's worst human rights abusers, such as Egypt, Bahrain, Qatar, Saudi Arabia, Thailand and Turkey.
+The shelf-life of weapons is often longer than the governments and organisations they were sold to.
+A 2021 analysis by the CAAT revealed that the British government financed more than £17 billion worth of weapons to nearly 70% of the world's worst human rights abusers, such as Egypt, Bahrain, Qatar, Saudi Arabia, Thailand and Turkey.
+In June 2025, Britain's High Court of Justice ruled that the British government's decision to allow the export of F-35 fighter jet parts to Israel was lawful.

-An analysis by the Scottish Greens discovered that the UK government licensed £2.8 billion worth of arms to human rights abusers, including Saudi Arabia, UAE, Egypt and Turkey, since Boris Johnson became the Prime Minister in July 2019.
-The analysis found that the largest buyer of UK arms was Saudi Arabia, which accounted for £1.7 billion worth of the value of arms license.
-On the other hand, the UAE bought £347 million worth of arms.
-Since 2015, both the countries have been waging a war on Yemen, using UK-made fighter jets, bombs and missiles.